herve4m/quay-collection/README.md

 6. Click `Generate Token`.
 7. Copy and then paste the token string into the `quay_token` module parameter.

-The OAuth 2 access token is linked to the user account you use to create it.
+The OAuth access token is linked to the user account you use to create it.
 Your user account needs to have superuser permissions for some modules to operate correctly.
 For example, to manage user accounts, the `herve4m.quay.quay_user` module needs a token created by a user that have superuser permissions.

 See the [Quay.io API](https://docs.quay.io/api/) documentation for more details.

-### Getting an OAuth 2 Access Token when Creating the First User
+### Getting an OAuth Access Token when Creating the First User

-Just after you installed Red Hat Quay, and before you do anything else, you can create the first user and generate an OAuth 2 Access Token for that user.
+Just after you installed Red Hat Quay, and before you do anything else, you can create the first user and generate an OAuth access token for that user.

 The following playbook example uses the `herve4m.quay.quay_first_user` module to create the first user: